- Andreu Tomàs, Agustí

-Agustí Andreu Tomàs holds a PhD. on Urban Anthropology Urbana (URV, 2011).
+PhD on Urban Anthropology Urbana (URV, 2011).
 He has developed his professional duties at the 'Delta de l'Ebre' Natural Park.
 Director of the Environmental School of 'Delta de l'Ebre' (1985-1992).
-He has participated as a researcher in different R+D+R projects funded by the National Research Plan (Spanish Government), as in other competitive research projects, focused on migration studies and ethnologic heritage.
+He has participated as a researcher in different R&D projects funded by the National Research Plan (Spanish Government), as well as in other competitive research projects focused on migration studies and ethnologic heritage.
 Coordinator of several graduate programs at the URV on cultural management and heritage.
 Visiting lecturer at Universidade Federal de Santa Catarina (Brazil, 2011-2012).
 Part-time professor at the Open University of Catalonia (UOC) since 2002.

 Research interests: Anthropology of fishing; cultural and natural heritage; ethnologic museums; heritage and local development.